Do Mice Bite?

 You can get Hantavirus by breathing in dust that is polluted with mice urine and droppings or by direct contact with the excrements.
 The same goes for Hemorrhagic Fever with Renal Syndrome and Lymphocytic Chorio-meningitis.
 If you consume food that was contaminated by the pest you can catch Leptospirosis and Salmonellosis.

-What To Do If You've Been Bitten by a Mouse
+What To Do If a Mouse Bites You?

 Here are the steps you need to take if you get bitten by a mouse, so you don't end up with a health-threatening illness: